 Am I a good candidate for a brow lift?

-There is no ideal age for a brow lift, but most patients are between the ages of 40 and 60.
+There is no ideal age for a brow lift, but most patients who consider this cosmetic surgery procedure are between the ages of 40 and 60.
 It can help patients of any age open their upper eyelids and change the appearance and shape of the brow.
-The goal is to achieve a more alert and refreshed appearance, not an overdone or startled look, simulating the appearance our patients had 10-15 years ago.
+The goal is to achieve a more alert and refreshed appearance, not an overdone or startled look, simulating the appearance our patients had 10 to 15 years ago.

 As with any surgery, it is important to think about your expectations and goals for the procedure.
 These will be addressed with Dr. Kenkel on your first visit.